 - It’s selected on by evolutionary pressures.
 This leads to weird scenarios in which two very distantly related creatures can share large swathes of genome.
 For example, echolocating bats and echolocating cetaceans (whales and dolphins) use the same genes to echolocate, even though they both descended from non-echolocating ancestors and figured out how to echolocate independently.

 - It recombines again during sexual reproduction.
-Did you get that nose from your mother or your father?
 The mixing of two batches of genetic material makes it really complicated to keep track of where stuff came from.

 We’ve stated above that mtDNA is passed from mother to child intact.
 But how does this work?
 It’s actually not a completely straightforward answer.
 There are two main factors: (1) somehow the egg actively destroys the sperm’s mtDNA after fertilization, which is a process not fully understood; and (2) most of the sperm’s mitochondria are in the base of the tail anyway (they’re powerhouses!
 So it makes sense that they’re used for propulsion), which doesn’t actually enter the egg.